Avolyn/model-collection/README.md

 I plan to add more models to this collection over time.
 If you have a model you'd like me to add, please let me know.

-1. Deepseek R1 Distill model
+1. ✅ Deepseek R1 Distill model - Added!
 2. BGE-large-1.5 - I usually just embed inline with CPU but I am going to host BGE on an L4
 3. Some vision model
+4. Cogoto hybrid reasoning model

 ## Model Notes